 Varicose veins are abnormally enlarged superficial veins usually seen in the thigh and leg.
 In the majority of cases, these large superficial veins are of a cosmetic nuisance.
 These veins connect with the deep veins of the leg and play a minor role in the transfer of blood to the heart.
-The veins become more prominent in the 3-4 decade of life and are more common in females.
-Varicose veins are more common in pregnant women and become more prominent during the 2nd trimester.
+The veins become more prominent in the third or fourth decade of life and are more common in females.
+Varicose veins are more common in pregnant women and become more prominent during the second trimester.

 How common are varicose veins?

-The majority of affected individuals are women and at least 50-60% of women suffer to some degree from varicose veins.
+The majority of affected individuals are women and at least 50 - 60 percent of women suffer to some degree from varicose veins.
 Varicose veins commonly occur on the legs and thighs but may also occur in the vulva or vagina.
 Hemorrhoids and varicoceles are other examples of varicose veins.

 Why are varicose veins common in pregnancy?